 Some ‘Serious Programming’

-And with a well known drama producer, John Woolf on the board, Anglia also were determined to do ‘drama’ and brought in some top actors and directors to make them.
-Eventually Anglia was able to record I think twelve dramas a year for the ITV Network and although initially these were recorded by Rediffusion in London, by the time I joined these were the high spot of work each month in Anglia Studio A.
+And with a well-known drama producer, John Woolfe on the board, Anglia were also determined to do ‘drama’ and brought in some top actors and directors to make them.
+Eventually, Anglia was able to record I think twelve dramas a year for the ITV Network and although initially these were recorded by Rediffusion in London, by the time I joined these were the high spot of work each month in Anglia Studio A.